-*** Please note that volunteers must be 21 or older for all volunteer positions except administrative positions and Camp Erin.
-(Administrative and Camp Erin volunteers must be 18 or older.)
+Volunteers must be 21 or older for all volunteer positions except administrative positions and Camp Erin (administrative and Camp Erin volunteers must be 18 or older).
 In addition, volunteers who are interested in working directly with patients and their families must not have had a personal loss within the last 12 months.

 To learn more about Providence Hospice of Seattle's volunteer opportunities and programs, please call 206-320-4000 or 888-782-4445 (toll-free) and ask for Volunteer Services.

-Note: Because patient care volunteers serve patients living in homes and facilities throughout our community, we recommend that volunteers have their own vehicles.
-(We do attempt to place volunteers with patients who live near them.)
+Because patient care volunteers serve patients living in homes and facilities throughout our community, we recommend that volunteers have their own vehicles.
+We will attempt to place volunteers with patients who live near them.

 Transitions volunteers provide practical and emotional support to people with life-limiting illness who are not yet eligible or otherwise ready for hospice.
 Transitions volunteers must complete our core training and patient care volunteer training.

 Bereavement volunteers provide regular contact (through telephone calls and/or one-on-one visits) to adult clients who have experienced the death of a loved one.
 They may also help facilitate grief support groups.
 Bereavement volunteers must complete our core training and bereavement volunteer training.